-Rapita Systems will be delivering a limited series of technical, in-person training courses on the topic of CAST-32A (soon to be replaced by A(M)C 20-193).
+Rapita Systems will be delivering a technical, in-person DO-178C Multicore (CAST-32A and A(M)C 20-193) training event in Huntsville, AL in July.
 We have developed this training course to offer value for both beginners and experts alike.

-Led by a team of multicore experts, the training will focus on practical approaches to satisfying CAST-32A objectives for both civil and defense multicore avionics projects.
+Led by genuine DO-178C certification experts, the training will focus on practical approaches to satisfying CAST-32A objectives for both civil and defense multicore avionics projects.

 Through a mix of theory and practical training, attendees will learn how to: